 where we use the decomposition in Definition \ref{def:decomposition}.
 Note that due to the assumptions on $\Gamma$, $g^{-1}$ is uniformly bounded independent of $h$.
 Then using the estimate from Lemma \ref{lem:inter_error}, we have the following

-and $ \norm{(\partial \pi +\partial \pi_h^k )_{\Omega_h}}_{L^\infty(\Omega_h)}\leq C$ is uniformly bounded for some constant $C$ independent of $h$ and
+and $ \norm{(\partial \pi +\partial \pi_h^k )_{\Omega_h}}_{L^\infty(\Omega_h)}\leq C$ is uniformly bounded for some constant $C$ independent of $h$, and

 These together give us the first estimate.
 The second and the third estimates are consequences derived immediately from the first estimate.
 We skip the details here.
 For the forth one, notice that $n=\partial \pi e_n$ and $n_h^k=\partial \pi_h^k e_{n_h}$ where $e_n$ and $e_{n_h}$ both are $2\times 1$ vectors defined on the edges of the triangles in the common planar parameter domain $\Omega_h$.
-Since both $\Gamma_h$ and $\hat{\Gamma}_h^k$ have uniformly bounded curvature, then the lengths of $e_n$ and $e_{n_h}$ are uniformly bounded from above and also bounded away from zero.
+Since both $\Gamma_h$ and $\hat{\Gamma}_h^k$ have uniformly bounded curvature, then the lengths of both $e_n$ and $e_{n_h}$ have uniform upper bound and also uniform lower bound larger than zero.
 Thus